BrokenSource/BrokenSource/Readme.md

 Head over to each project's **Releases** page and download the latest version for your platform if any available

-Otherwise, you'll have to run from the source code, see below
+Otherwise, you'll have to run from the source code

 - **Help needed**: Package managers for Linux and MacOS are welcome, you'll be credited ❤️